Published by HarperCollins Publishers, 1991

 Published by HarperCollins, New York, New York, U.S.A., 1991

 Hardcover.
 Condition: Fine.
 Dust Jacket Condition: Fine.
 First Edition, 2nd Printing.
 Autobiography of the man who broke Babe Ruth's record for home runs & paved the way for African American players in US professional baseball.
 In 333 pages + 24 pages of black-and-white photos in center, this hardcover book is a FIRST EDITIOn, Second printing in its original, unclipped DJ.
 Both are in Fine condition (our highest grade): just lack that Brand New crispness!
 Completely clean, binding strong & square, pages creamy white.
-The DJ is bright & colorful, no wear or fading, just a tiny amount of crinkling at head of spine; nicely protected in new mylar cover Free!
+The DJ is bright & colorful with just a tiny amount of crinkling at head of spine; nicely protected in new mylar cover Free!
 Our photos depict the Exact book you will receive, never "stock" images of books we don't actually have!
-Same Day Shipping on all orders received by 2 pm Weekdays (PST); Weekends & holidays ship very next business day.
+Same Day Shipping on all orders received by 2 pm Weekdays (Pacific time); later orders, weekends & holidays ship very next business day.

 Seller: Bibliodisia Books, IOBA, MWABA, Chicago, IL, U.S.A.